 - 2 tbsp milk

 - 1 tsp each: smoked paprika, dried oregano, cumin

 - 1 garlic clove, minced or grated

-In a high speed blender add crushed tomatoes, stock, roasted peppers and tomato paste.
+- In a high speed blender add crushed tomatoes, broth, roasted peppers and tomato paste.
 Blend until smooth.

-Add meatballs to the sauce, simmer for 5 minutes or until the orzo is al dente.
-Sprinkle with cheese and fresh thyme.
+- Add meatballs to the sauce, simmer for 5 minutes or until the orzo is al dente.
+Sprinkle with mozzarella and fresh thyme.
 Place in the oven until the mozzarella is melted and golden, about 10 minutes.
 Serve!
-Make sure to watch my step-by-step video: How to make this one-pan dish.